sam-almighty/Activity-Tracker-with-LogDNA/iam_manage_events.md

 6. Select the service role **Manager**.
 7. Click **Assign**.

 ### Option 3.
-Grant permissions to a user to become an administrator of a single instance of the service in the {{site.data.keyword.cloud_notm}}
+Grant permissions in a location
 {: #admin_account_opt3}

+You can only provision 1 instance of the {{site.data.keyword.at_full_notm}} service per location.
+Therefore, when you grant permissions by using this option, you are controlling access per location.
+{: note}

 Complete the following steps to assign a user administrator role on one instance of the {{site.data.keyword.at_full_notm}} service: